chyhsu/stats507-coursework/README.md

    - **Linux**: `sudo apt install texlive-xetex texlive-fonts-recommended texlive-fonts-extra`

 6. Create a `.env` file with your Gemini API key:
+   (You can get a free API key from [Google Gemini](https://makersuite.google.com/app/apikey) for free)
    ```
    GEMINI_API_KEY=your_gemini_api_key_here
    ```